 ― Expanding the dietary list to include all of the common dietary preferences: celery, crustaceans, eggs, fish, gluten, lupin, milk, mollusks, mustard, peanuts, sesame, soybeans, sulfur dioxide, sulfites and tree nuts & organic, vegetarian, vegan, halal, kosher, ketogenic, paleo, Whole30 and raw

 ― Introducing dynamic filtering based on predefined user preferences: showing only relevant promotions & search results

 ― Saving customer’s selected dietary preferences and displaying them on the homescreen & throughout the checkout process to increase confidence in the right dietary dish being selected

 ― Increasing trust & engagement by showing full ingredient lists and by providing unified dietary & allergen information

 ― Filtering including all of the common dietary preferences

 ― Showing only relevant promotions & search results

 ― Option to input full ingredient list into this system

-A considerable shift in this direction has already been happening across the whole industry, however perhaps not yet at an ideal pace.
+A considerable shift in this direction has already been happening across the whole industry, however, perhaps not yet at an ideal pace.
 The ever-growing number of the population following specific dietary lifestyles shows us that this trend won’t be slowing down anytime soon and that it’s up to the companies to innovate around this matter sooner rather than later.
-Moving forward, Deliveroo as well as the whole food industry, could now utilise the data, strategise and improve their products to stay relevant to user needs.
+Moving forward, Deliveroo and the whole food industry could now utilize the data, strategize, and improve their products to stay relevant to user needs.